Agnes Mountain and Gunsight Peak 8198 via Stehekin + PCT / 艾格尼絲山

 Outro

-We still had much time to kill back at the pier.
-So after wolfing down the pastries I bought from the bakery, I took a long nap on a bench.
-Meanwhile, Patrick slept under the bulletin board.
+We still had much time to kill back at the pier after wolfing down pastries I got from the bakery.
+I took a long nap on a bench while Patrick slept under the bulletin board.
 What an exhausting trip it was!
-The next time I come here, I want to explore Stehekin without climbing anything.
+Next time, I want to explore Stehekin without climbing.

-It was a relief not to see as many people on the ferry.
-Soon after the boat left the waterfront, we went back to sleep again.
-We only later woke up to the captain’s voice coming through the speakers.
+Not seeing as many people on the ferry as the boat left the landing was a relief.
+We soon went back to sleep and woke only later to the captain’s voice coming through the speakers.
 “We will arrive in Fields Point Landing shortly…”

 Back to Fields Point Landing